toggl/toggl_api_docs/README.md

 Toggl API Documentation
 ====================

+> :warning: **Using the API from toggl.com or www.toggl.com will be dropped soon use api.track.toggl.com**

 Toggl API is divided into two

 * [Toggl API](toggl_api.md)
 * [Reports API](reports.md)

 For changing data, including tracking time, you'll need to use the **Toggl API**.